gvwilson/thirdbit/src/fiction/iffy/index.md

 Captain Kerse grunted,
 stepped back into the ring,
 and jammed the needle into Iffy's leg.
-"This is for my crew," he hissed.
+"This is for my crew," she hissed.
 She whimpered as the squirming feeling inside her suddenly intensified.

 "Two minutes starting…now," Doctor Johel said.
 Captain Kerse nodded,
-pull the needle out of Iffy's leg, turned, and fell backward to lie unmoving on the floor with a neat hole smoking in his chest.
+pull the needle out of Iffy's leg, stepped out of the ring, and fell to lie unmoving on the floor with a neat hole in her forehead.

+Doctor Johel lowered her arm.
+"My models predicted a high probability that the captain would try to influence your conversation with the machines," she said conversationally.
+"Though a very low probability that she would do so on behalf of her government rather than for her own benefit."

 The air behind Doctor Johel shimmered and solidified.
-Johnson Wales' sad smile somehow made the small pistol pointing at Doctor Johel look even more menacing.
+Johnson Wales' sad smile somehow made the small pistol he pressed against Doctor Johel's temple look even more menacing.
 "I'm sorry, Gayathri," he said.
 "I can't let you do this."

 Doctor Johel lifted her hands a few centimers off her app but otherwise didn't move.
-"It's a bit late for that, isn't it?"
+"It's a bit late for second thoughts, isn't it?"

 Wales shrugged apologetically.
 "I had some time to think.